Board of Directors and General Assembly

 Mohamed Ikoubaân is the founder and director of the Moussem Nomadic Arts Centre in Brussels.
 His responsibilities include creating a programme of collaborative activities and research projects for artists and partners.

-Mary Ann DeVlieg – Treasurer
+Mary Ann DeVlieg –Deputy Chair

-Kinan Azmeh – Secretary
+Kinan Azmeh – Member

 Hanane Hajj Ali – Member

 Hanane Hajj Ali is an actress, researcher, cultural activist and one of the most prominent contemporary figures in the Arab art and culture scene.
 She began her artistic career in 1978 when she co-founded Al-Hakawati Theatre.
-She has also taken part in theatre shows at prestigious festivals and renown locations and gone on several regional and international tours.
+She has also taken part in theatre shows at prestigious festivals and renowned locations and has gone on several regional and international tours.

 General Assembly